HanssonMagnus/HanssonMagnus.github.io/Books.md

 layout: page
 title: Books
 ---
 Sometimes I get asked what I recommend reading in a particular field.
-Here is a list of books that I've found interesting, helpful or just a good read.
+Here I've begun a list of selected books that I've found interesting, helpful or just a good read.
+Some of the books have been course books during my university studies and others I've had recommended by friends or found when investigating a subject.

 ## Finance
 ##### Textbooks: